IPSamos/qPCR-analysis/README.md

 4. View the Standard Curve and regression details.
 5. Go to the Processed Data tab to see calculated copies per µL and download results.

 **Note**: You will find a template of the qPCR data and the Standard values data.
+The columns used need to be exactly as explained in the mentioned templates.

 License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).